Obamacare costs an average of $584 per month for 2024, based on a 40-year-old with a Silver-level plan.

 Methodology and sources

-Average health insurance rates were calculated using public use files (PUF) data from the Centers for Medicare & Medicaid Services (CMS) government website and from state-run marketplace sites.
+Average health insurance rates for 2023 and 2024 were calculated using public use files (PUFs) data from the Centers for Medicare & Medicaid Services (CMS) government website and from state-run marketplace sites.
 Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.

 Average rates for each plan tier, company, state and network type are for a 40-year-old individual.
-We calculated average rates for different ages based on the age curve variations published by CMS.
+We calculated average rates for different ages based on the data about health insurance rates by age published by CMS.

-The percentage of marketplace plans with federal subsidies was sourced from Kaiser Family Foundation.
+The percentage of marketplace plans with federal subsidies was sourced from KFF.